 The earliest confirmed spelling I have found recorded for this surname is Hains.
 However, it can also be found spelled Hins, Ens (possibly because of the French pronunciation of the name), and Heins.
 There is also the possibility of yet another spelling........read on!

-According to the information found in Tanguay's Dictionary, Joseph was born in 1685 in 'Heurel, près Boston' according to Tanguay.
+According to the information found in Tanguay's Dictionary, Joseph was born in 1685 in 'Heurel, près Boston'.
 His parents were Jean HAINS & Angelique Holkne, about whom nothing else is known.
 But....

 Look carefully again at the place of birth; 'Heurel, près Boston.'
 Près is French for near.
 The pronunciation of the word "Haverhill" in Boston is HAY-ver-ill (as opposed to the southern pronunciation of the same word, which is HAV-er-hill).
 If you say "Haverhill" the way the French might have pronounced it, you come up with something very close to "Heurel".

 In the book, "New England Captives Carried to Canada Between 1677-1760 During the French and Indian Wars", author Emma Lewis Coleman claims that three of the children of Jonathan Haynes and Sarah Moulton were taken from the West Parish of Haverhill, near Hawk's Meadow.
 At the time, Jonathan was reaping and his children were harvesting beans.
 They were taken together as far as Penacook, New Hampshire.
 There, the party divided, and Jonathan Haynes, Sr. was taken to Maine along with his eldest son, Thomas (born 1680), where they managed to escape from the Indians.
 Sadly, the pair would be captured again a year and a half later and would result in the death of Jonathan, Sr.